vumdoc/vumdoc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: ✨ Feature request
 about: Suggest an idea for this project
-title: ":sparkle: XXX"
+title: ":sparkles: XXX"
 labels: ":sparkles: enhancement"
 assignees: ''